LM Logs OverviewLast updated on 10 March, 2023

 Once logs are sent to LM Logs, they are mapped to monitored resources based on information sent to the API.
 Anomalies are detected automatically and displayed in the Logs page and contextually together with metric Alerts and topology information to help speed up investigation.
 Use keyword search and filtering for fast investigation and analysis.
 See Reviewing Logs and Log Anomalies.

 Note: There are two offerings for LM Logs: Pro and Enterprise with different log retention limits.
 This will affect the time range of the logs you are able to search and review in the Logs page.

 You can also configure log pipelines to define filters and other processing steps, such as alert conditions, on specific sets of logs to get notifications when issues occur.
 See Log Processing Pipelines and Log Alert Conditions.

 If you are having issues setting up log ingestion or reviewing logs, check out the Troubleshooting guide for common issues.
-You can also find troubleshooting help for a specific integration in its setting up article listed under Getting Started.
+You can also find troubleshooting help for a specific integration in the configuration guide for each integration, see About Log Ingestion.